-There is a \$100,000 per year annual maximum for worldwide services, including worldwide emergency services, worldwide urgently needed services, and worldwide emergency transportation services combined.
+There is a \$100,000 per year annual maximum for worldwide services, including worldwide

-Flex Card

-Flex Card funds are provided on a debit card that will be funded every month.
+What you must pay when Services that are covered for you you get these services If clinical notes are not in English, you will need to provide emergency services, a certified translation.
+If payment invoice is not in U.S. worldwide urgently needed dollars, reimbursement will be calculated using the services, and worldwide exchange rate at the time the check is processed. emergency transportation Payments are tendered in U.S. dollars only.
+Monetary services combined. exchange rate fees, translations costs, postage, return travel to the U.S., and other non-medical fees are not reimbursable.
+Flex Card\ Flex Card funds are provided on a debit card that will be funded every month.
 Unused amounts in each month do not roll over to the next month.
 The funds in each benefit category will be on the same debit card but may only be used for the items/services contained in that category.

-Over-the-counter (OTC) Items

-Up to \$51 every month

-OTC items are drugs and health related products that do not need a prescription.
+Over-the-counter (OTC) Items\ Up to \$50 every month OTC items are drugs and health related products that do not need a prescription.
 You will have an allowance for the purchase of plan approved OTC items.

-Herbal Catalog

-You can use your OTC allowance to purchase health and wellness herbal catalog items.

-Fitness Allowance

-Up to \$50 every month

-You will have an allowance to use for qualifying fitness expenses or fitness locations.
+Herbal Catalog\ You can use your OTC allowance to purchase health and wellness herbal catalog items.
+Fitness Allowance\ Up to \$20 every month You will have an allowance to use for qualifying fitness expenses or fitness locations.
+Dental Allowance\ Up to \$165 every 6 months You will have an allowance to use for qualifying dental expenses.
 You can find a catalog that lists approved items for OTC and health and wellness herbal items at www. centralhealthplan.com.
 You will need to activate your debit card before it can be used.
 For help with the Flex Card benefit, please call